SauravC99/go-dig/README.md

 ## Errors
 If you get a return of nil and the error variable is not nil, there has been an error. go-dig will return a helpful error message to help you diagnose the issue.

-The error message will say which key parameter is the problem and it's position in the method.
+The error message will say which key parameter is the problem and it's position.
 The positions start at 1 after the interface parameter.
 Ex:
 ```go
 result, err := dig.Dig(jsonData, "menu", "items", 1, "id")